Zorug/Complete_DS_Projects/README.md

 - Develop a classification model to calculate the probability of a given municipality belonging to one of the groups created.

 ## Santander_Customer_Satisfaction
+### Objective
+Identify dissatisfied customers at the beginning of their relationship with Santander Bank.
+For this, it is necessary to create a predictive model with at least 70% accuracy.